Svein Mønnesland

-Svein Karl Mønnesland (born 26 October 1943) is a Norwegian Slavist.
+Svein Karl Mønnesland (26 October 1943 – 23 August 2026) was a Norwegian linguist specialised in the Slavic languages.

+Life and career

-He was born in Skien.
-Since 1979 he teaches as a professor of Slavic languages at the University of Oslo.
-He is considered an expert in Serbo-Croatian (Bosnian, Croatian and Serbian), and has written numerous books and articles on Serbo-Croatian, Slavic linguistics, literature and cultural history.
+Svein Karl Mønnesland was born in Skien on 26 October 1943.
+From 1979 he taught as a professor of Slavic languages at the University of Oslo.
+He was considered an expert in Serbo-Croatian (Bosnian, Croatian and Serbian), and has written numerous books and articles on Serbo-Croatian, Slavic linguistics, literature and cultural history.
 However, his approach to the South Slavic languages has been met with criticism.
 He has held a variety of positions, including that of the Nordic representative of the International Committee for Eastern Europe Research and on the Board of the Institute for Comparative Cultural Research.
-He is a member of the Norwegian Academy of Science and Letters and the Academy of Sciences and Arts of Bosnia and Herzegovina.
+He was a member of the Norwegian Academy of Science and Letters and the Academy of Sciences and Arts of Bosnia and Herzegovina.

+Mønnesland died on 23 August 2026, at the age of 82.